-Human Ecology is the study of the relationship between humans and the natural world.
-Students may complete an independent capstone project grounded in this discipline because we believe this area of study is a meaningful framework to explore the ways in which we as individuals and communities interact with and impact the natural world, and vice versa.
+Human Ecology explores the reciprocal relationships between humans and the natural world.
+We believe this offers a meaningful framework to develop active citizenship as we uncover ways in which we as individuals and communities interact with and impact the natural world.

-Maine Coast Semester Capstone in Human Ecology (1/2 Credit) Required (P/NP/Pass with Honors)
+Maine Coast Semester Capstone in Human Ecology (1/2 Credit)

+Required (P/NP/Pass with Honors)

 All students at Maine Coast Semester take a half-credit course, the Capstone in Human Ecology.
-This practical, inquiry-based course supports an individual project aligned with the Maine Coast Semester mission statement and program values.
-Thematic support and modeling for the project are specifically provided throughout the Maine Coast Semester curriculum, guest lectures, and weekly seminars in energy, farm, and food systems.
-Through investigations of the Maine Coast, students develop a skill set for learning about a place deeply, and learn to apply these tools wherever they go.
-Students are led by our faculty through the process of designing a successful research study in their home community.
-By the end of the course, students will have developed a profile of their home community that identifies and describes its human and natural systems, as well as their interactions.
-From this profile, students will make informed suggestions of feasible projects that strive to improve some aspect of their community's relationship to the natural world.
+Meeting once each week, students investigate place-based case studies in human ecology topics such as energy and waste systems.
+Thematic support is also provided throughout the MCS curriculum, guest lectures, and weekly seminars in farm and food systems.
+To reflect on their learning here and to demonstrate their skill progression and content mastery, students identify "artifacts" from their MCS experience and write artifact statements.
+These statements document their growth in the MCS Goals for Graduates and their personal exploration of human ecology case studies.
+By the end of the course, students will have developed a portfolio of statements, representing the skill set they've developed for learning about a place deeply.
+In the final week of the program, students start to apply these tools beyond Chewonki by constructing a human ecology profile of their home community and making informed suggestions of feasible projects that strive to improve some aspect of their community's relationship to the natural world.
 This project will culminate in students sharing their process and product with the broader community, both as means of feedback and celebrating student work.